guillain/WebScraping/README.md

 ## Parameters
 * -t / --timer: loop frequency, default 5s
 * -l / --limit: number of row collected, default 10
+* -o / --order: to order the values
+* -D / --dir: output directory for the CSV files
 * -s / --sfile : output file for the timeserial record
 * -r / --rfile : output file for the realtime record